danderi/python-modules-tutorial/exercises/01.2-math-module/README.md

 # 🧮 Using the Math Module

 Time to do some math!
-Python's `math` module has lots of useful mathematical functions.
+Python's `math` module has many useful mathematical functions.

 ## 📝 Instructions